 Why Hendricks Uses ADK

 We chose ADK because our deployment target was always Google Cloud.
-Our agent architectures use Gemini models, BigQuery for agent memory and analytics, Firestore for session state, and Vertex AI Agent Engine for production hosting.
+Our agent architectures use Gemini models, BigQuery for agent memory and analytics, Firestore for session state, and the Gemini Enterprise Agent Platform (Agent Runtime) for production hosting.
 ADK fits this stack without requiring translation layers or custom deployment tooling.

 Frequently Asked Questions